Red Dust (novel): Characterizations

-Sarah Barcant, a 36 years old lawyer from New York, a typical career woman, well-dressed with fashionable clothes and "high-heels", comes back to her past.
+Sarah Barcant, a 36-year-old lawyer from New York, a typical career woman, well-dressed with fashionable clothes and "high heels", comes back to her past.

 She is living in New York but was born in Smitsrivier, where she grew up and lived with her parents in the Main Street.
 Her father was an optician, but nevertheless he "had not made enough money to move his family of Main Street to Francis Avenue, which was home to most of Smitsrivier white population" (p.
 33).

 She got the chance to study law and to move to New York with the help of Ben Hoffmann, her mentor.
 There she started a new life.
 After the end of apartheid her parents moved to Perth, Australia.
 Fourteen years later she now gets a telephone call from Ben, who needs her help for a new case in South Africa.

 Back in Smitsrivier she remembers her past and childhood.
 Everything has changed, but it is her who has changed most.
 She feels a bond to South Africa but doesn't belong there anymore.

 She is only focused on the case and not on the people around her and especially her client Alex Mpondo.
 Sarah is doing her job very accurately, "It's called preparation.
 I was taught to do it properly".
 She loves her job and shows good skills as a lawyer.
 One example is the hearing of Dirk Hendricks, where she puts him under pressure.
 Ben Hoffmann, however sees her different behaviour: "You are no longer the person I knew or the lawyer I trained.
 You think like a prosecutor.
 Is that what New York has done to you?
 Did it turn you into such an unfeeling monster?".

-At first she just wants to find out the truth and does not really care about the individual emotions and trauma involved, but just wants to do a good job.
+At first, she just wants to find out the truth and does not really care about the individual emotions and trauma involved, but just wants to do a good job.
 In the end she has changed.
-When she lies to Alex about his share in Steve's death she bends the truth to help him.
+When she lies to Alex about his share in Steve's death, she bends the truth to help him.

 One important relationship is the one to Ben Hoffman, her mentor.
-They met when he was middle-aged and she was fourteen.
+They met when he was middle-aged, and she was fourteen.
 Ben changed her life because he taught her and then gave her the possibility to go to New York as a lawyer.
 He helped her in every situation, "he had shared his life with her, outside of his work".
 Sarah was always like a daughter to him.
 He still wants her to stay permanently: "Without Smitsrivier, without South Africa, you will always be less than you could ever have been."